Type | |

 SETTINGS

-I usually do a second pass with a SD upscale at 2 steps with denoise at 0.3.
+I usually do a second pass with a SD upscale at 2 steps with denoise at 0.2-0.3.
 I switch the upscaling model depending on the style I'm looking for e.g. 1x_ITF_SkinDiffDetail_lite for grainy portraits (works great at x2 too!), 4xUltrasharp for generic illustration, 4x_Foolhardy_Remacri for softer, cleaner digital illustration style.
-The prompt you use on the SD upscale is very important with Flux in general, don't hesitate to abuse it to nudge the upscale in the direction you want (i.e. write grainy for more grain, soft for less grain, add details about your protagonist, etc.)
+The prompt you use on the SD upscale is very important in general, don't hesitate to abuse it to nudge the upscale in the direction you want (i.e. write grainy for more grain, soft for less grain, add details about your protagonist, etc.)

 KNOWN ISSUES/QUIRKS